MediaComem/comem-archidep/ex/wopr-deployment.md

 For this exercise, you want to run this command in the directory where the WOPR application's files are located (as explained in the project's README).

-### :boom: `Could not find concurrent-ruby-1.1.5 in any of the sources`
+### :boom: `Could not find base64-0.2.0 in any of the sources`

 If you see an error message similar to this:

 ```
-Could not find concurrent-ruby-1.1.5 in any of the sources
+Could not find base64-0.2.0 in any of the sources (Bundler::GemNotFound)
-Run `bundle install` to install missing gems.
 ```

 You are probably trying to execute the WOPR application without having installed